dotnet/corefxlab/README.md

 * **System.Time**.
 This project augments the date and time APIs in .NET.
 It adds two new core types: `Date` and `TimeOfDay`.
 It also provides extension methods to enhance the functionality of the existing `DateTime`, `DateTimeOffset` and `TimeZoneInfo` types.

+* **System.Collections.Generic.MultiValueDictionary**.
+The MultiValueDictionary is a generic collection that functions similarly to a Dictionary<TKey, ICollection<TValue>> with some added validation and ease of use functions.
+It can also be compared to a Lookup with the exception that the MultiValueDictionary is mutable.
+It allows custom setting of the internal collections so that uniqueness of values can be chosen by specifying either a HashSet<TValue> or List<TValue>.
+Some of the design decisions as well as introductions to usage can be found in the old blog posts introducing it [here](http://blogs.msdn.com/b/dotnet/archive/2014/06/20/would-you-like-a-multidictionary.aspx) and [here](http://blogs.msdn.com/b/dotnet/archive/2014/08/05/multidictionary-becomes-multivaluedictionary.aspx).

 More libraries are coming soon.
 Stay tuned!